issheng4/FCA-RegData-XML-schema-validation-script/README.md

    - FSA029-Schema.xsd
    - CommonTypes-Schema.xsd

-   *Both schema files must be in the same directory.*
+   **Both schema files must be in the same directory.**

+   The contents of this schema folder should be changed depending on the schema (and any additional schema resources) you wish to validate

 3. Run the script from command line:
    ```